- 1 Bedrooms

 - Apartment

 A studio room for the 2020 Cooper Bridge Run in Charleston S.C.
 On April 4 2020.
 The room is in the King 583 Resort in downtown Charleston.
 It is 434 sq. ft. that sleeps 4 in a king size bed and a couch bed.
 There is a partial kitchen, sitting room, and a full bath.
 The location is ideal for the run and it’s activities, sight seeing, and eateries.
-Be in the center of the fun in the beautiful city of Charleston.
+Be in the center of the fun in the splendid city of Charleston.

 About the Area